 Strive to maintain balance in life.
 A career as a sports lawyer is extremely fulfilling but also very intense and demanding.
 I aim to exercise every day.
 Running keeps me grounded and energised to better handle the rigours of my profession.
 I also spend as much time with my family as possible.
 My wife and kids give me strength and a healthy perspective.

 Paul J Greene, the founder of Global Sports Advocates, is recognised by WWL as one of the world’s leading sports lawyers.
-In 2018 he was named a Global Thought Leader for sports law (one of only five from North America).
+He has been a Global Elite - Thought Leader for sports law (one of five from North America) for the past three years.

 Paul has handled sports law matters around the world, including numerous hearings before the international Court of Arbitration for Sport in Lausanne, Switzerland – known as the “Supreme Court for sports law”.
 Paul has represented athletes from more than 20 countries and more than 30 different sports.
-Paul even represented an Olympic gold medal-winning horse.
 He is best known for his successful advocacy on behalf of athletes in high-profile matters, including his representation of Russian long jumper Darya Klishina before an ad hoc panel of the Court of Arbitration for Sport in Rio at the 2016 Olympic Games.
 Greene prevailed on behalf of Klishina and overturned the IAAF’s decision to declare her ineligible.
-Klishina competed as the only member of the Russian athletics team at the Rio Olympics, and then won a silver medal at the 2017 World Championships.
+This past year, Greene successfully represented UFC world champion Jon Jones before the Nevada State Athletic Commission and secured a first of its kind ruling from the Court of Arbitration for Sport for Olympian Jarrion Lawson, who was found to have “No Fault” because the source of a banned substance in his body was beef contaminated with hormones.

 Paul is a well-known speaker and author in the area of sports law, both nationally and internationally, and is also a professor of sports law.
-Paul is an editorial board member of leading sports law publications LawInSport, World Sports Advocate and Football Legal; a long-time member of the Sports Lawyers Association; and a member of RexSport, an international association of sports lawyers.
+Paul is an editorial board member of leading sports law publications LawInSport and Football Legal; a long-time member of the Sports Lawyers Association; and a member of RexSport, an international association of sports lawyers.